Spiritual Abuse as Trauma (Part 2)

 Shaky Ground In The Pursuit Of Truth

 In 1973 when the late Don C. Marler was yet a member of the United Pentecostal Church, he wrote the book Imprisoned in the Brotherhood.
 I had never heard of him or the book for many years after leaving the UPCI and finally read it in early 2006.
 At the time, the book was difficult to find.
 It’s a small hardback, consisting of 62 pages and was reissued in Kindle and paperback formats in 2016 after his death.
-(The formatting on the newer versions is problematic and the footnotes are messed up.)
+(The formatting on the newer version is problematic and the footnotes are messed up.)

-Don Marler was born in Lousiana and grew up in the UPCI and his brother O.C.
+Don Marler was born in Louisiana and grew up in the UPCI and his brother O.C.
 Marler is one of their licensed ministers.
 Don was a district director of the Harris County (Texas) Mental Health and Mental Retardation Authority.
 Besides Imprisoned, Marler authored several historical books as well as ones on genealogy.
 At some point he stopped attending any church and was no longer a Christian.

 Parts of his book were interesting and good, while other parts I disliked.
 He speaks about several difficulties in fundamental churches, such as views on education, depression, racism, and sexuality.